-Mike has extensive experience and remains heavily involved in Democratic politics at the local, state and federal levels.
-Mike remains heavily engaged with the Democratic Senate Campaign Committee where he serves as a Member of the Majority Trust Legacy Circle.
-In 2004, DNC Chairman Terry McAuliffe appointed Mike to the Credentials Committee of the Democratic National Convention.
-Previously, he served as the Midwest Political Director for the Gore 2000 and Gore-Lieberman 2000 campaigns, where he coordinated the campaign’s efforts in 15 states in the battleground Midwest.
-In 1996, Mr. Smith served as a liaison between the White House, campaign staff and local, state and federal officials as a member of the National Advance Staff for the Clinton-Gore re-election campaign.
+Mike has extensive experience in Democratic politics at the local, state and federal levels and remains heavily engaged with the Democratic Senate Campaign Committee as a Member of the Majority Trust Legacy Circle since 2008.
+In 2004, then Chairman Terry McAuliffe appointed Mike to the Credentials Committee of the Democratic National Convention.
+Prior to that role, he served as the Midwest Political Director for the Gore 2000 and Gore-Lieberman 2000 campaigns coordinating the campaign’s efforts in 15 states in the battleground Midwest.
+In 1996, Mike served as a liaison between the White House, campaign staff and local, state and federal officials as a member of the National Advance Staff for the Clinton-Gore re-election campaign.

 Mike serves as an appointed Member of the University of Notre Dame’s Kroc Institute Advisory Board as well as the University’s Graduate Studies and Research Advisory Council, a Member of the Board of St. Coletta’s of Greater Washington, and is a former Treasurer and Board Member of ZERO, an organization dedicated to eliminating prostate cancer, and Aidan Montessori’s Board of Trustees.
 Mike earned a law degree from the Georgetown University Law Center in 1996, after graduating cum laude from the University of Notre Dame with a B.A. in Government & International Relations in 1993.
 He and his wife, Amy Tejral, reside in Chevy Chase, MD with two sons, Finnegan and Grady.